Soup—A Nutritarian Diet Essential

 The beta-carotene in carrots is an important nutrient for eye health, and there are additional carotenoids found in leafy green vegetables that protect the retina and promote good vision.

-The Benefits of Berries and Cherries
+The Benefits of Berries, Cherries and Pomegranates

 Do Cruciferous Vegetables Harm the Thyroid?

 Articles have circulated the internet claiming that eating cruciferous vegetables suppresses thyroid function.
 Is there any truth to these rumors?

 During Cold & Flu Season, Protect Yourself By Eating Right

 Those of us who eat healthfully need not worry about the dangers of the flu.

 Which is Better for my Health, a Green Juice or a Green Smoothie?

 Vegetable juices and green smoothies (also called blended salads) both have a place in the Nutritarian diet.
 Both are great ways to get more raw leafy greens into your diet, in addition to your usual salads.

 Nutritarian cooking can be as simple or as elaborate as you choose.
 Learn how to master the essential Nutritarian food preparation techniques: soups, salads and smoothies.